megastep/makeself/README.md

 Any subsequent arguments to the archive will be passed as additional arguments to the embedded command.
 You must explicitly use the _--_ special command-line construct before any such options to make sure that Makeself will not try to interpret them.

+## Startup Script

+The startup script must be a regular Shell script.

+Within the startup script, you can use the `$USER_PWD` variable to get the path of the folder from which the self-extracting script is executed.
+This is especially useful to access files that are located in the same folder as the script, as shown in the example below.

+`my-self-extracting-script.sh --fooBarFileParameter foo.bar`

 ## Maven Usage

 Makeself is now supported by the following maven plugin [makeself-maven-plugin](https://github.com/hazendaz/makeself-maven-plugin).
 Please refer to project for usage and report any bugs in regards to maven plugin on that project.